eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Blockchain

-It is a growing list of records, called blocks, that are linked by cryptography.
+A growing list of records, called blocks, that are linked by cryptography.
 Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data (usually represented as a Merkle tree).

 * * *